- This event has passed.

-Oswego’s Bicycling History Exhibit Opening
+Oswego’s Bicycling History Exhibit

-August 11 @ 3:00 pm - December 29 @ 4:30 pm
+August 11, 2019 @ 1:30 pm - December 29, 2019 @ 4:30 pm

 The Richardson and Bates families were also one of the earliest patrons of cycling in the state.
 According to Oswego County Historian Justin White, Norman Bates, nephew of the house’s owner Maxwell B. Richardson, was gifted a bicycle by his wealthy uncle, making him one of the first patrons of the nascent sport and method of transport.
-That bicycle, in the collections fo the Oswego County Historical Society will be on display, along with other antique bicycles and artifacts relating to the history of cycling in Oswego County.
+That bicycle, in the collections of the Oswego County Historical Society will be on display, along with other antique bicycles and artifacts relating to the history of cycling in Oswego County.

 The exhibit will be on display until the museum closes for the season on Saturday Dec 29, 2019.